horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 2. mobile app wallets
 3. desktop software wallets

 Non-custodial wallets potentially differ in the extent to which wallet private keys are protected.
-Some are designed taking into account even the most unlikely scenarios.
+Some wallets are designed taking into account even the most unlikely scenarios.

-Depending on the above wallet type there are elements in its architecture which may potentially affect the safe-storage of the private key.

-For instance, ensuring a safe storage of the private key in an up-to-date iOS or Android based wallet is easier than on a desktop wallet running on all-purpose Windows computer that's few generations behind.
+For instance, ensuring a safe storage of the private key in an up-to-date iOS or Android wallet app is easier than on a desktop wallet running on all-purpose Windows computer.

 ### 1. Hardware Wallets